gatsbyjs/gatsby/CONTRIBUTING.md

 You can install the latest version of Gatsby by following these steps:

 * Clone the repo, navigate to its directory.
+* ensure you have the latest version of yarn installed (>= 1.0.2) https://yarnpkg.com/en/docs/install
 * Install dependencies using `yarn run bootstrap` in the root of the repo.

 The usual contributing steps are: